Global Bible goes to Brazil

 Tracey Banivanua Mar has noted that indigenous mobility between Pacific Islander and Australia was more frequent than commonly expressed, partly because there are only snippets of information available in the archives that point to the mobility of Indigenous peoples.[11]
 The same may be said for Melanesian language workers for the mission.
 Through his association with the mission, Peni Lelei with his wife and child departed for Sydney in January 1881 with Brown and his wife and child.[12]

-The reason why Brown was recalled to Sydney was to explain his actions to the mission board, as he had led a punitive expedition in 1878 to revenge the murders of four Fijian mission teachers and pastors, including his travel companion Peni Luvu.[13]
+Brown was recalled to Sydney in 1879 to explain his actions to the mission board, as he had led a punitive expedition in 1878 to revenge the murders of four Fijian mission teachers and pastors, including his travel companion Peni Luvu.[13]
 As Heinz Schütte has noted, these men were murdered and eaten by a Tolai alliance under the Big-Man Talali.
 The event subsequently changed the power balance in the area, alerted potential colonial administrations to the difficulties of the area and placed the assertive missionary endeavour in question.[14]
 The estimate of the number of people killed in the raids varies greatly, with Schütte suggesting between 90 to 100 people were killed in retribution, and Brown himself stating that not more than 10 people died.[15]
-Brown was eventually exonerated for his part in the punitive expedition and despite the disciplinary actions that could have come out of the meeting for Brown, he focused on mission work using the opportunity to work on the Duke of York translation.[16]
+Brown was eventually exonerated for his part in the punitive expedition without any disciplinary actions.
+In 1881 he returned to Sydney using the opportunity to work on the Duke of York translation.[16]
 Timot, another New Britain man, had also accompanied his, as too did Itione and wife, a Samoan couple, all arriving in Sydney in February 1881.[17]
 Brown wrote of the events:

 “As soon as we were settled I began the work of translating one of the Gospels into the Duke of York language, I was very anxious indeed that this should be done, not only for the spiritual benefit of the people to whom it would be sent, but also as recording the results of our first studies of the language.
 I found Peni very useful in this work.
 He had, fortunately, some knowledge of English, and was also remarkably quick and intelligent.
 It was a great joy to me when this translation of the Gospel of St. Mark, the first one which had ever been made into any of the languages or dialects of New Britain, was in the hands of the natives, and it was also a great joy to me to receive from teachers and others testimonies as to its value.”[18]